What we are doing

 Over the next 3 years from our new centre LILAC House the roll out of new and enhanced services will uniquely combine training with support into social, recreational and community activities thus developing a richer life adult life experience for young people.

-Contact our programme coordinator Lynne Morrison at email@example.com or call us on 02895 918 051
+For further information please contact our Training Officer Lynne Morrison at firstname.lastname@example.org or call Lynne on 02895 918 051